astrellon/simple-data-store/store/README.md

 ```

 ### subscribeAny
-`subscription: Subscription<TState>` A callback that will be triggered when the state has changed.
+`subscription: Subscription<TState, TState>` A callback that will be triggered when the state has changed.

 `selectorName: string` An optional name for the selector, can be used to help identify the selector when debugging.